diogodelgado8/Boating-Management-System/README.md

 Group project developed over the course of a couple of weeks with my colleagues Mariana Lima and Madalena Fernandes.

 The project is divided into 3 parts, each one with different deliverables.
+The several parts of this project should be considered INDEPENDENT of one another.

 Part 1: Creation of an Entity-Association model diagram for the Boating management system.